Adoption Disclosure Services provided by Children’s Aid Societies (CAS)

 Who may apply for a non-identifying social and medical history?

 Adopted adults, a minor adopted person with the written consent of an adoptive parent, adoptive parents, birth parents, birth grandparents, an adult birth sibling of an adopted adult, an adult sibling of birth parents and adult children of deceased adopted adults can apply.

 Disclosure services NOT provided by CAS:

-Copies of birth registration and adoption orders cannot be provided by a Children’s Aid Society (post adoption birth information).
+Copies of birth registration and adoption orders cannot be provided by a Children’s Aid Society.

-As of June 1, 2009, under new legislation, once an adopted person reaches the age of 18, that person can apply for copies of their birth registration and adoption order.
+As per legislation changes on June 1, 2009, once an adopted person reaches the age of 18, that person can apply for copies of their birth registration and adoption order.
 Birth parents can also apply once the adopted adult has reached the age of 19.
 To apply for this service, visit the website www.serviceontario.ca or call 1-800-461-2156.